 In order to work as a dentist, you will need to have a degree in dentistry approved by the General Dental Council.
-This is typically a five year course with high entry requirements, usually three As at A level or equivalent (although this may be lower at some institutions), including chemistry and biology.
+This is typically a five-year course with high entry requirements – often three As at A level or equivalent (although this may be lower at some institutions), including chemistry and biology.
 Some dental schools offer one-year pre-dental courses to broaden access to other students.
 There are a few accelerated four-year courses available for candidates who already have at least a 2.1 in a relevant undergraduate degree (eg in biology or chemistry).

 - A thorough and methodical approach